Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

 <script>mermaid.initialize({ startOnLoad: true });</script>
 ## EVPN VXLAN over a Bridge Domain

 When we think about extending Layer-2 networks over VXLAN, the first mental model is usually with a Switch to Switch in a Spine Leaf or maybe orver a DCI.
-But what happens when your VXLAN VTEP is not a switch --- but a router?
-I was reading a blog post on [ipspace.net](https://blog.ipspace.net/2026/02/evpn-cisco-ios/) by Ivan Pepelnjak that got me thinking about how this configuration would look.
+But what happens when your VXLAN VTEP is not a switch but a router?
+I was reading a blog post on [ipspace.net](https://blog.ipspace.net/2026/02/evpn-cisco-ios/) by Ivan Pepelnjak that got me thinking about how this configuration would look over a WAN link.

 In this lab, I built VXLAN EVPN over an IPsec-protected WAN between two **Cisco Catalyst 8000V** routers.
 Instead of VLANs being the primary Layer-2 construct, we use bridge-domains.
 Let's break down how they compare --- and why they are conceptually the same thing.